uwcse440/web-cse440-wi19/angular-workspace/src/app/assignments/readings/readings.component.content.md

 This assignment will be graded on a scale of __10 points__:
 - State Effective Method: 1 pt
-- Describe Why it’s Effective: 3 pts
+- Describe Why the Method Is Effective: 3 pts
 - State Ineffective Method: 1 pt
-- Describe Ineffective Method: 3 pts
+- Describe Why the Method is Ineffective: 3 pts
 - Report Clarity and Presentation: 2 points

 ## Reading 4: Paper Prototyping and Usability Testing